-Tan'thalon, western quarter-

 But even as she turned away, her heart wouldn't stop pounding, loud as a war drum in the quiet.

-The world was quieter now.
-The storm's fury had burned itself out, leaving only a heavy silence and the endless hiss of sand still shifting across dunes.
+The world was quieter now that the storm's fury had burned itself out, leaving only a heavy silence and the endless hiss of sand still shifting across dunes.
 The half-buried shelter creaked as it settled, dust falling in soft curtains around them.
 Talia stirred first.
 Her body ached, her throat dry as bone, but her mind kept circling back to the words neither of them could take back.
 Maybe I do.

 Her pulse stuttered when she glanced over.
 The Diviner sat cross-legged, her hand splayed against the stones, her face pale and drained.
 A faint glow still flickered faintly around her fingertips—residual magic holding back the weight of sand that would have buried them alive.